Kodehawa/imageboard-api/README.md

  * Gelbooru
  * e926

-Creating your own Image Board API instance is possible, but would require a little tweaking.
+Creating your own ImageBoard instance is possible, but would require a little tweaking.
     Please refer to the `ImageBoards.java` and `CustomBoard.java` to set up boards that are not included with this API.
 The boorus listed above are available by default with no further configuration required by the user.